Getting started

 AppAuth Android setup

-, and add the following line under defaultConfig
+go to android/app/build.gradle, and add the following line under defaultConfig:

 defaultConfig {